The build vs. buy decision is about to get a third option — and it's coming faster than most software buyers realize.

 Today, most non-technical companies engage a managed service provider (MSP) for their IT infrastructure.
 That’s the firm that sets up your Wi-Fi, maintains your email, manages your basic network services.
 It’s a well-established model.

 This would satisfy the need for custom software while keeping the distraction of building it off your plate.
 For non-technical companies, software could become liquid: something you consume as needed rather than something you own and maintain.
+The $100K threshold analysis for non-technical companies assumes a world where custom development has a certain cost floor — liquid code could push that floor significantly lower.

 We’re not there yet.
 But the building blocks are falling into place.
 Throwaway software proves that code can be generated on demand.
 Dark factories prove that the full build-test-deploy cycle can be automated.
 Combine those two capabilities with a service layer, and you get something that looks a lot like software-as-a-managed-service.